RAHULRNAIR2000/Java-Learnings/README.md

           of a car dashboard.
 When you drive a car, you only interact with the dashboard (like a speedometer or fuel gauge), not the internal combustion engine or the complex mechanics.
-Similarly, in programming, abstraction allows you to focus on what an object does rather than how it does it
+Similarly, in programming, abstraction allows you to focus on what an object does rather than how it does it.
+          An abstract class cannot have objects.i should be extended to other class and create an object of that class.